So, you want to get a job with one of the best bulge bracket banks out there.

 Why?
 Because there are no established criteria for settling this.
 Therefore, there is some debate as to which bank truly belongs there.

-However, putting that aside, I have managed to compile a list for you, that will give you an idea which are the best banks to aim for.
+However, putting that aside, I have managed to compile a list for you that will give you an idea of which are the best investment banks to aim for.

 Bulge Bracket Banks List